 My name is Pieke Roelofs (1989).

-I'm a photographer, content creator and blogger from the Netherlands, and an advocate for mental health awareness.
+I'm an activist, photographer, content creator from the Netherlands, and an advocate for mental health, sexual- and psychological violence awareness.

 I work as a freelancer, mainly in Fine Art-, Fashion-, Documentary- and International Surveillance photography.

 My business name is Pieke Roelofs Fotografie.
 I also work under the name PhotoandGrime.

 My website is an advertisement-free zone.
 If you'd like to support my content, you can buy me a coffee:

 I'm located in the south of the Netherlands, near Maastricht, Aachen (Germany) and Liège (Belgium).
 My working areas in the past include The Netherlands, Belgium, France, Luxembourg, Germany, Switzerland, England and the USA.
 I travel a lot for work, and regularly collaborate with other creatives on different projects that interest me.

 II do a lot of different things; it's what I enjoy most about being a freelancer.
 From Documentary to Fashion photography, to art directing, writing, and making videos.

 My roots are originally in Fine Art Photography.
 I'm specifically specialised in black light and fashion photography (or at least I'd like to think so ;)), and used to make photography and modelling tutorial videos for my youtube channel PhotoandGrime as well.
 Images on this website are 99% of the time taken by me.